Breaking 5 barriers for women in sport

 We recommend that you read some more tips for exercising in pregnancy, along with some recommended exercises for a fitter pregnancy.

 Mel Berry is co-founder of Her Spirit.
-Read on to hear from Mel about all the exciting things Her Spirit is doing to support all women in sport and exercise.
+Read on to hear from Mel about all the exciting things Her Spirit is doing to support all women in sports and exercise.

 What do you feel are the main barriers for women in sport and exercise?